yankagan/VARD-for-CT/README.md

 VARD uses a penalty that promotes sparsity in the pixel/voxel differences domain and its weight relative to the data-fit is determined automatically from the data.
 VARD saves the agonizing pain of choosing values for the tuning parameters; it can also save a lot of time spend on this task.

-In this demo we compare VARD to the image reconstruction algorithms in [4] and [1].
-All the algorithms in the demo use separable surrogates which reduce the algorithms to parallel line searches, making them feasible for large scale problems such as x-ray CT.
+In this demo we compare VARD to the prior image reconstruction algorithms in [4] and [3].
+All the algorithms in the demo use separable surrogates which reduce the algorithms to parallel line searches, making them feasible for large scale problems such as x-ray CT (they scale linearly with the number of pixels instead of cubically as in [3]).

 The VARD algorithm can be sped up considerably using various techniques (e.g., using a better initialization, ordered subsets) but these are not considered in the current version.